free-audio/clap-host/README.md

 This repo serves as an example to demonstrate how to create a CLAP host.

-# Note on static build vs dynamic build
+# Notes on static build vs dynamic build

 The host uses Qt for its GUI.
 It is fine to dynamically link to Qt, but it is not for a plugin.